REVIEWED: APRIL 2019 BY CSIS GOVERNANCE

 This section contains detailed security requirements for all devices and services run or arranged for by the University, including but not limited to by IS&T.

-- Vendor supported operating systems and applications should be used to store or process data, and must be used for storing or processing Confidential or Restricted Use data.
-Non-supported operating systems (e.g., Windows XP or Windows 2003) should not be used.
-For already deployed systems that cannot be upgraded, compensating controls must be in place and approved through the Risk Acceptance Process (Contact BU Information Security).
+- Software that is used to store or process data, particularly Confidential or Restricted Use data, must be under vendor support.
+Non-supported software, including outdated operating systems (e.g., Windows XP or Windows 2003), should not be used.
+For already deployed systems that cannot be upgraded, compensating controls must be in place.

 - Systems should not require the intervention of a systems administrator on a per-machine basis to be updated.
 Use a tool that applies updates automatically.
 Absent a patch management program, security-related patches and updates must be applied to servers within 30 days.

-- Any default or vendor-supplied password must be changed to a non-default value.
+- Any default or vendor-supplied password must be changed to a non-default value that meets University minimum password complexity standards.

 - System/Device based firewalls should be used where it is reasonable to do so, are recommended for systems with Confidential data, and required for systems with Restricted Use data.